yeselthangarita2017/SQL_Citi_Bike_Dashboard/README.md

 3. What are the top 5 most popular stations to combine?
 (SQL)
 4. What are the peak times on weekdays?
 (SQL)
 5. What are the peak times on weekends?
 (SQL)
-6. From April 2017 to September 2018, what is the first generation that is riding the bicycles?
+6. From April 2017 to September 2018, which generation was the first to ride bicycles?
 (SQL)